cyber-defence-campus/netgear_r6700v3_circled/README.md

-# Exploiting a Stack Buffer Overflow on the Netgear R6700v3 (CVE-2022-27646)
+# Exploiting a Stack Buffer Overflow on the Netgear R6700v3 (CVE-2022-27646) with the Help of Symbolic Execution
 <!--TODO--------------------------------------------------------------------------------------------
 - [ ] Revise references
 --------------------------------------------------------------------------------------------------->